yogsototh/krambook/content/02_Tutorial.md

 - Edit the `config.rb` file (set title, author name and the pdf filename)
 - Create and write files in the `content` folder.
   You should write them using the [kramdown](http://kramdown.rubyforge.org/) format.
-  Very close to the %mardown format.
+  Very close to the %markdown format.

   Remark:
   : by default file are sorted by name.
 I suggest you to name your files and folder with number prefixes.
 For example like `00_intro.md`, `01_section/01_subsection.md`, etc...
 You can make a bit of `ruby` (search `@filelist` in the `Rakefile` file) to change this behaviour.